CrystalSommer24/ELK-Stack-Project/README.md

 - The Jump-box is used to create a controlled access point that is only avaiable to system administrators which allows them to access the network while keeping it hidden from the public.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to systems logs and metrics.
-- Filebeat is utilized to monitor log files.
-Its creators describe it as being used for "forwarding and centralizing log data."
-Once that data has been collected it can then be parsed and visualized for easy interpretation.
+- Filebeat is utilized to monitor log files and log events.
-- Metricbeat is useful in capturing system and service statistics.
-It periodically collects metrics from the OS and active services on the server to help users keep track of the system’s workings whether it be CPU, memory, or applications.
+- Metricbeat collects metrics from the OS and active services running on the server.

 The configuration details of each machine may be found below: